-Summer is the perfect time to try out new educational activities for kids with your little learners!
+Summer is the perfect time to try out new educational activities with your little learners!
 If you’re hitting the road with your kids this summer, family road trip games are a must for any long car ride.
 Road trip car games for kids are a great way to pass the time, keep your children busy, and mix learning and fun together!

 Car games for a road trip don’t have to be complicated to be fun and educational.
 125 Brain Games for Babies is full of games and activities you can modify for your next family road trip!